microcks/microcks-ansible-operator/README.md

 ### MicrocksInstall details

-The table below describe all the fields of the `MicrocksInstall` CRD, provdiing informations on what's mandatory and what's optional as well as default values.
+The table below describe all the fields of the `MicrocksInstall` CRD, providing informations on what's mandatory and what's optional as well as default values.

 | Section       | Property           | Description   |
 | ------------- | ------------------ | ------------- |